techidaily/site-facebook/source/_posts/ceo-awaits-trump-suspension-overhaul.md

 > Out of the board’s 19 recommendations, we are committed to fully implementing 15\.
 We are implementing one recommendation in part, still assessing two recommendations, and taking no further action on one recommendation.

- You can read[Facebook's response](https://about.fb.com/wp-content/uploads/2021/06/Facebook-Responses-to-Oversight-Board-Recommendations-in-Trump-Case.pdf) \[PDF\] in full on Facebook Newsroom.
+ You can read [Facebook's response](https://about.fb.com/wp-content/uploads/2021/06/Facebook-Responses-to-Oversight-Board-Recommendations-in-Trump-Case.pdf) \[PDF\] in full on Facebook Newsroom.

 ## Did Facebook Really Listen to the Oversight Board?